FreeRTOS/FreeRTOS-Plus-TCP/MISRA.md

         However, in this case, it must be used to support compile time assertions in case the preprocessor does not suppport sizeof.
 This operation (assert) has no runtime execution.

+#### Rule 21.6
+_Ref 21.6.1_

+- MISRA C-2012 Rule 21.6 warns about the use of standard library input/output
+        functions as they might have implementation defined or undefined behaviour.
+The function `snprintf` is used to insert information in a logging string.
+This is only used in a utility function which aids in debugging and is not part of the 'core' code governing the functionality of the TCP/IP stack.